mibutec/InlineGherkinExtension/README.md

 InlineGherkin is a JUnit 5 extension allowing to write tests in a Gherkin like syntax

 # Examples
+Definition of a simple Scenario written in InlineGherkin

     @Narrative(inOrderTo="write gherkin like tests", asA="Test developer", iWantTo="use InlineGherkin")
     public class MyTest implements InlinGherkinMixin {